Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 is an interface that defines the process to execute the event handlers when events are received.

-Currently, there is only one implementation ([`SimpleEventHandlingExecutor`](https://github.com/Alfresco/alfresco-java-sdk/tree/develop/alfresco-java-event-api/alfresco-java-event-api-handling/src/main/java/org/alfresco/event/sdk/handling/SimpleEventHandlingExecutor.java){:target="_blank"}) of this interface that simply uses the [`EventHandlingRegistry`](https://github.com/Alfresco/alfresco-java-sdk/tree/develop/alfresco-java-event-api/alfresco-java-event-api-handling/src/main/java/org/alfresco/event/sdk/handling/EventHandlingRegistry.java){:target="_blank"}
+Currently, there is only one implementation ([`SimpleEventHandlingExecutor`](https://github.com/Alfresco/alfresco-java-sdk/tree/develop/alfresco-java-event-api/alfresco-java-event-api-handling/src/main/java/org/alfresco/event/sdk/handling/SimpleEventHandlingExecutor.java){:target="_blank"}) of this interface.
+It simply uses the [`EventHandlingRegistry`](https://github.com/Alfresco/alfresco-java-sdk/tree/develop/alfresco-java-event-api/alfresco-java-event-api-handling/src/main/java/org/alfresco/event/sdk/handling/EventHandlingRegistry.java){:target="_blank"}
 to get the list of [`EventHandler`s](https://github.com/Alfresco/alfresco-java-sdk/tree/develop/alfresco-java-event-api/alfresco-java-event-api-handling/src/main/java/org/alfresco/event/sdk/handling/handler/EventHandler.java){:target="_blank"} to execute when a specific repository event is triggered and executes them synchronously one by one.